 State law provides that the employer contribution rates for KPERS 1, KPERS 2 and KPERS 3 be determined based on the results of each annual actuarial valuation.
 Kansas law sets a limitation on annual increase in the employer contribution rates.
-The actuarially determined employer contribution rate (not including the 1% contribution rate with a 0% moratorium for the period of July 1, 2017 through September 30, 2017, for the Death and Disability Program) was 10.81% for fiscal year ended June 30, 2017.
-The actuarially determined employer contribution rate was 12.01% for the fiscal year ended June 30, 2018.
-Per 2016 House Substitute for Senate Bill 161, Section 98(a)(1), state general fund and expanded lottery act revenue funds for employer contributions to KPERS were deferred.
-The amount deferred for school contributions was \$92,917,091 for fiscal year ended June 30, 2016, and the anticipated repayments per SB249 were nullified per HB2052 during fiscal year 2017.
+The actuarially determined employer contribution rate and the statutory contribution rate (not including the 1% contribution rate for the Death and Disability Program) was 14.59% and 13.21% respectively, for fiscal year ended June 30, 2019.
+The actuarially determined employer contribution rate and the statutory contribution rate was 16.15% and 14.41% respectively, for fiscal year ended June 30, 2020.